MushroomObserver/developer-startup/developer-workflow.md

 Consider subscribing/joining to follow the project more closely
 - Join the [MO Developers Google Group][] for discussion of development and operations of MO.
 - Watch the [Official MO Repo][].
 This will notify you about code updates and Pull Requests, so that you can comment on them and test them.
 For information on testing others' pull requests, see [Pull Requests by Others][]
+- Join the [MO Slack team][].
+This is often the most useful way to communicate with other active developers.
 - Watch the [MO developer-startup repo][]
 - Bookmark the [MO persistent Goggle+ Hangout][] and use it to connect with other developers.